reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 * Line 1: Import the Reach JS Standard Library loader.
 * Line 2: Import the JS backend compiled from index.rsh.
-* Line 3: Import a Reach Node.js package to help with command-line i/o.
-* Line 5: Hard-code the role.
+* Line 4: Hard-code the role.
 You will change this later.
-* Line 6: Display the role.
+* Line 5: Display the role.
-* Line 8: Load the Reach JS Stdlib for the consensus network specified by `REACH_CONNECTOR_MODE` env var.
+* Line 7: Load the Reach JS Stdlib for the consensus network specified by `REACH_CONNECTOR_MODE` env var.
-* Line 9: Display the consensus network type.
+* Line 8: Display the consensus network type.
-* Line 11: Enable enclosed code to await the fulfillment of promises.
+* Line 10: Enable enclosed code to await the fulfillment of promises.
-* Line 13: Define empty (for now) object.
+* Line 12: Define empty (for now) object.
-* Line 16: Code for when you run this app as the seller.
+* Line 15: Code for when you run this app as the seller.
-* Line 17: Define empty (for now) object.
+* Line 16: Define empty (for now) object.
-* Line 19: Create an account for the seller. *parseCurrency* transforms units from standard to atomic.
+* Line 18: Create an account for the seller. *parseCurrency* transforms units from standard to atomic.
-* Line 20: Get a reference to the contract.
+* Line 19: Get a reference to the contract.
-* Line 21: Initiate interaction with contract for seller.
+* Line 20: Initiate interaction with contract for seller.
-* Line 25: Code for when you run this app as the buyer.
+* Line 24: Code for when you run this app as the buyer.
-* Line 26: Define empty (for now) object.
+* Line 25: Define empty (for now) object.
-* Line 29: Call process.exit(0).

 **index.rsh**